Kurento/kurento/source/glossary.rst

        Secure Socket Layer.
 See :term:`TLS`.

    STUN
-       STUN stands for **Session Traversal Utilities for NAT**.
-It is a standard protocol (`IETF RFC 5389 <https://tools.ietf.org/html/rfc5389>`__) used by :term:`NAT` traversal algorithms to assist hosts in the discovery of their public network information.
-       If the routers between peers use full cone, address-restricted, or port-restricted NAT, then a direct link can be discovered with STUN alone.
-If either one of the routers use symmetric NAT, then a link can be discovered with STUN packets only if the other router does not use symmetric or port-restricted NAT.
-In this later case, the only alternative left is to discover a relayed path through the use of :term:`TURN`.
+       *Session Traversal Utilities for NAT* (STUN) is a protocol that complements :term:`ICE` in the task of solving the :term:`NAT Traversal` issue.
+It can be used by any endpoints to determine the IP address and port allocated to it by a :term:`NAT`.
+It can also be used to check connectivity between two endpoints, and as a keep-alive protocol to maintain NAT bindings.
+STUN works with many existing types of NAT, and does not require any special behavior from them.

    Trickle ICE
        Extension to the :term:`ICE` protocol that allows ICE agents to send and receive candidates incrementally rather than exchanging complete lists.
 With such incremental provisioning, ICE agents can begin connectivity checks while they are still gathering candidates and considerably shorten the time necessary for ICE processing to complete.